chunky/sqlraytracer/README.md

 SELECT * FROM rays WHERE img_x=100 AND img_y=250
 ```

+There's a script to get a quick-and-dirty view of a scene using gnuplot;
+the script ```show_scene.sh``` should generate a folder of outputs.

 ## Database

 This is implemented in pure SQL.
 It doesn't do anything like CREATE